 Trans fats: Trans fatty acids (Trans fats) is a particular form of unsaturated fat formed because of partial hydrogenation of vegetable oils.
 However, once inside the human body trans-fats behave like saturated fats, and thus, increase LDL or bad cholesterol levels in the blood.

-Linoleic acid: The principal precursor of omega-6 fatty acids that play a crucial role in pro-inflammatory reactions, such as formation thrombus (blood clots), allergic reactions.
+Linoleic acid: The principal precursor of omega-6 fatty acids that play a crucial role in pro-inflammatory reactions, such as the formation of thrombus (blood clots), allergic reactions.

 Linolenic acid: The precursor of omega-3 fatty acid that is important for growth and development.